Test Track is located in World Discovery at EPCOT. Design and test your own car on this exhilarating attraction.

 - Disney has subsequently used Test Track’s ride system for “Journey to the Center of the Earth” at Tokyo DisneySea and Radiator Springs Racers at Disney’s California Adventure.

 - Test Track replaced “World of Motion,” an educational yet humorous attraction about the history of transportation, which operated from 1982 to 1996.
+There are nods to World of Motion in the newly updated version.

 Top 5 Tips for Test Track